Last updated on November 20, 2025

 #6.
 Mana Flare

-Mana Flare, as a group hug spell, can be a blast to play with at tables that leave it.
-In spikier groups, this often is going to be a mana doubler for the turn you intended to storm off and win with other mana doublers like High Tide and spells that untap lands like Frantic Search.
-With eight lands, it pays for itself; any more than that and it acts as a ritual the turn it comes down.
+As a group hug spell, Mana Flare can be a blast to play with at tables that leave it.
+In spikier groups, this is often going to be a mana doubler for the turn you intended to storm off and win with other mana doublers like High Tide and spells that untap lands like Frantic Search.
+It pays for itself with six lands in play; any more than that and it acts as a ritual the turn it comes down.

 #5.
 Blood Moon